 Worth a special mention is Hija de Sanchez taqueria and their next level tacos in crunchy corn tortillas.
 This tiny restaurant was founded by Rosio Sanchez, a former chef in the famous Noma (frequently named the best restaurant in the world), and has been featured in Netflix’s shows Ugly Delicious and Somebody Feed Phil.
-We tasted their tacos and have to say they were nothing short of incredible!
+I tasted their tacos and have to say they were nothing short of incredible!

 Although the food products sold at Torvehallerne are on the pricier side reflecting their good quality, they make for great edible souvenirs to take home with you.
-If you have a sweet tooth, make sure to visit my favorite Danish chocolatier Summerbird and send your taste buds to heaven with their organic Amber chocolate, the classic Danish ‘flødebolle’ and many other amazing chocolatey treats.
+If you have a sweet tooth, make sure to visit my favorite Danish chocolatier Summerbird and send your taste buds to heaven with their organic Amber chocolates, a classic Danish ‘flødebolle’ or other amazing chocolatey treats.
 You can often have a taste of their chocolates for free.

 P.S.
-If you’re a serious foodie and want to learn more about the culinary scene of Copenhagen, consider taking this 2.5-hour guided food tour, which includes a visit to Torvehallerne.
+If you’re a serious foodie and want to learn more about the culinary scene of Copenhagen, consider taking this 4-hour culinary experience tour, which includes a visit to Torvehallerne.

 4. Tivoli Food Hall

 Whether you’re looking to grab a bite after riding roller coasters or you’re simply wandering around central Copenhagen and want to have a delicious meal for a reasonable price, Tivoli Food Hall is a great spot for doing that.

 It is mainly an indoor space, perfect for escaping the unpredictable Danish weather, but there’s also an outdoor terrace that offers a sneak peek of the beautiful Tivoli Gardens.
-In order to enter Tivoli Gardens, you’d need to buy a ticket whereas visiting the food hall is free of charge.
+Keep in mind that in order to enter Tivoli Gardens, you’d need to buy a ticket whereas visiting the food hall is free of charge.